XxUnkn0wnxX/TheZEFERENCE/README.md

     - A50 Wireless (Gen 4 / Gen 3)
     - **Gen 4 devices are recommended for the intended experience**
 - [**Call of Duty®: Modern Warfare - Tournament Ready**](https://drive.google.com/file/d/13Kyv_HvRTzm3w7kK9Xg74L9BposViLKg/view?usp=sharing)
-  - Gain the advantage of hearing the enemy before they hear you!
-Whip around the corner and blast your foes with pinpoint accuracy.
-Waste your opponents as they reload; and direct your squad to the location of those gunshots!
-With Dolby® audio and cross-platform play, no matter the system; deny your rivals the chance of victory!
-What are you waiting for, Operative?
   - **Audio settings:**
     - Ensure that the Home Theater or Boost High audio mix within the audio settings of Call of Duty®: Modern Warfare is enabled for the recommended experience.
     - **Best experienced with Dolby® Atmos.**